-The best general linear models were found for Intimacy ($R^2 = 0.87$) and Loudness ($R^2 = 0.77$) The auditory impressions of the apparent closeness of the orchestra and the overall loudness of the sound seem to be connected to the architectural features of the churches.
+The best general linear models were found for Intimacy ($R^2 = 0.87$) and Loudness ($R^2 = 0.77$).
+The auditory impression of the apparent closeness of the orchestra and the overall loudness of the sound seem to be connected to the architectural features of the churches.

 The subjective acoustical parameters with the worst adjustment model is the Background Noise ($R^2 = 0.35$).
 This can be easily explained because background noise is temporary and depends on the extraneous noise.
-Envelopment also presented a low R^2 (0.43) due to the fact that this parameter was not fully assessed in churches (as seen in 2.4.2).
+Envelopment also presented a low R^2 (0.43) due to the fact that this parameter was not easy to be fully assessed in churches (as seen in 2.4.2).